Preunicom/Lib_UART_Extension_Pack/README.md

 #### Receiving

+- All units have events which are set if the unit received something
 - custom ISRs for all units can be implemented (act like interrupted from the unit itself)
 - GPIO has an extra feature with saving the last in- and output values to have current values accessible
 - SPI also stores the last set slave id to be able to minimize control message overhead